Temporal Workflow and Microservices

 respSquare := square.CalculateRectangleSquareResponse{}

-if err := f.Get(cancelCtx, &respSquare;); err != nil {
+if err := f.Get(cancelCtx, &respSquare); err != nil {

 cancelHandler()